 That night the Bodhisatta and his wife fled.
 When she grew tired, he carried her on his shoulders, and when she grew thirsty, he cut his right knee with his sword and let her drink his blood.
 Eventually they reached the Ganges River, where they revived themselves with fruit and water and built a simple hut to live in.

-While they lived there, a convicted robber who’d been punished by having his hands, feet, nose, and ears cut off was sent drifting down the river in a small boat.
-As he floated by, the Bodhisattva heard his groans of pain and took pity on him.
-He brought him to their hut and treated his wounds, thus saving his life.
-While they all dwelled together in the hut, the wife fell in love with the robber and began having an affair with him while the Bodhisattva went out to collect fruit.
-Wanting him dead, she pushed the Bodhisatta off a cliff.
+While the Bodhisatta and his wife lived there, a convicted thief who’d been punished by having his hands, feet, nose, and ears cut off was sent drifting down the river in a small boat.
+As the thief floated by their home, the Bodhisatta heard his groans of pain and took pity on him.
+He brought him to their hut and treated his wounds, saving his life.
+While they all dwelled together in the hut, the wife fell in love with the thief and began an affair with him, having trysts while the Bodhisatta was collecting fruit.
+As her passion grew, the wife wanted the Bodhisatta dead and she pushed him off a cliff.
 But, unbeknownst to her, he fell into the top of a fig tree and survived.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples, while out on a morning alms round, saw a woman so beautiful he fell in love at first sight.
 The lovesick disciple became lean as a wild deer and could no longer concentrate on his studies or meditation.
 The Buddha told this story to remind him that women are vile and ungrateful and only bring misery.

 The six brothers were earlier births of six of the Buddha’s elder disciples, and his wife was an earlier birth of Cinca-Manavika, a woman who had falsely claimed the Buddha impregnated her.
 The thief and iguana were earlier births of Devadatta, a disciple of the Buddha who became his nemesis, and Ananda, one of the Buddha’s top disciples.